wiseman-timelord/FileCollect-Py/README.md

 ### STATUS
 Development. v0.06.
 ETA <24 hours.
 Remaining tasks are...
 - Final summary stats with completed/failed.
+- add additional delays in optimal locations, to purposely not make it the preferred tool for content theifs due to its speed..
 - testing and bugfixing, ensure am able to get to menu without crash.
 - format menu 100% correctly.
 - utils gets bigger than 200 lines, then move download process code to new script ".\scrips\manager.py".